 Canada’s role in international military and strategic studies ranges from peacebuilding and Arctic sovereignty to unconventional warfare and domestic security.
-This series provides narratives and analyses of the Canadian military from both an historical and a contemporary perspective.
+This series provides narratives and analyses of the Canadian military from both historical and contemporary perspectives.

-Series Editor: Rob Huebert, Associate Professor, Political Science, Associate Director of the Centre for Military and Strategic Studies.
+Series Editor: Rob Huebert, professor, Political Science and fellow, Centre for Military and Strategic Studies, University of Calgary.
 Chair, Editorial Board, University of Calgary Press, University of Calgary

 Edited by Greg Donaghy

 P. Whitney Lackenbauer,

 Bob Applebaum, and